Weichen6603/clip-zero-shot-eval/README.md

 A flexible framework for evaluating CLIP models on zero-shot classification tasks across multiple datasets.

-## 🚀 Recent Updates

-**Major Refactoring (June 2025)**: The project has been refactored with a new modular architecture:
-- **Centralized Templates**: All prompt templates are now managed in `dataset_adapters.py` for consistency
-- **Modular Adapters**: Each dataset adapter is in its own file within the `adapters/` directory
-- **Auto-Registration**: New adapters are automatically discovered and registered
-- **ImageNet-1K Support**: Added complete support for official HuggingFace ImageNet-1K dataset
-- **Backward Compatible**: Existing configurations and usage remain unchanged

 ## Features

 - **Modular Design**: Easy to add new datasets through adapter pattern with centralized template management